-Asbestos is a naturally occurring silicate mineral which grows in veins within mesomorphic rock.
-There are six asbestos types, split into two categories.
+Asbestos is a term used to refer to six naturally occurring silicate minerals which grow as veins within mesomorphic rock.

 Uses of asbestos

 Asbestos was originally used for its versatility and mechanical properties; it is chemical, heat and electrical resistant.
 It is also highly chemically inert and, because of this, was frequently used as a material for external building work-related products, such as roof tiles, roof ridges, rainwater products and external panels.

 It was also used as both an additive and primary material in a number of building applications.
 Typical material uses included:

 - Asbestos insulation board (ceiling tiles, partitions, soffits, transoms etc.)

 These can be made up of 85% asbestos and, being semi-compressed, can enable easy fibre release.
 These should only be removed/worked on by a licensed asbestos removal contractor.

 - Asbestos cements (roof sheets, flue pipes, guttering, roof tiles etc.)